LaunchCode-Education-Archived/csharp-web-development/src/chapters/classes-part2/special-methods.rst

 This is less of a problem and more of a way to improve our ``Equals()`` method.
 If ``toBeCompared`` is the same literal object that we are comparing it to, then we can make a quick determination and save a few checks.
+We can then use the ``==`` operator to test that the objects are identical.

 .. sourcecode:: csharp
    :linenos: